jundalisay/superblist/content/en/social/economics/principles/part-4/chapter-07c.md

 The expenses for finance charges, insurance premiums, interest payments, credit card annual fees, etc. all go as into the gross revenue of banks, fintech, and financial institutions.
 These do not affect the real economy in the sense that it does not matter whether a street bakery:
 - had its equipment insured
-- was banking with a large or small bank
+- was banking with a large bank or small bank
 - accepted major credit cards

 All you need to know is: